Private Preservation and Research Collection

 Martin Luther King Jr. - “The American Dream” Variant Broadcast Recording

-of This recording preserves a broadcast-era variant of a speech delivered by Dr. Martin Luther King Jr., documenting structural and delivery differences from widely circulated versions.
+This recording preserves a broadcast-era variant of a speech delivered by Dr. Martin Luther King Jr., documenting structural and delivery differences from widely circulated versions.
 The recording retains original broadcast framing and audio characteristics consistent with mid-20th-century network transmission.
 Preserved in full and digitized for long-term conservation, the recording contributes to the study of speech dissemination, broadcast editing practices, and the evolution of civil rights rhetoric in the public media environment.
 The archive maintains the recording in its original analog format with controlled research access.

 Gemini 8 - Mission Operations Audio